kyrabrown/a2-shortstack-a25-kyra/README.md

 ## AI Usage
 I used Chat GPT to explain concepts used in this assignment.
 It came up with some good ideas to optimize my code such as encrypting the passowrds.
-It also helped me utilize tailwind and walked me through the steps to replace my main.css with the CMD tailwind and implementing that right into my indes.html.
+It also helped me utilize tailwind and walked me through the steps to replace my main.css with the CDN tailwind and implementing that right into my indes.html.
 Here, I learned how to make custom color pallets with a tailwind config, all inside my html file.
 This front end UI part was the main area I used ChatGPT for in this assignment.
+Also helped me improved accesibility by offering ideas like aria-hidden="true" for screen reader.

 ---